The mystical mountains of Vorizi, Spili, Rethymno, Crete

 Poppies also held a sacred place in the mystery cults of Demeter, the goddess who promised her initiates a blessed afterlife.
 Often depicted as a nurturing mother figure holding a horn of plenty filled with grain and poppy flowers.
 Demeter presided over the harvest, flowers, fruits, grains, fertility, and the eternal cycle of life and death.
 Poppies were also adorned at her festivals, and their seeds symbolised fertility, abundance and renewal.
 They were used in baking to flavour ritual foods.
 Her priestesses carried grains, poppies, and a ceremonial key draped over their shoulders-a symbol of access to a hidden knowledge.

 After the abduction of her daughter, Persephone, by Hades.
 Demeter wandered the entire world in grief.
-According to one myth, the first poppy sprang from her tears as they fell upon the earth, created to soothe her sorrow and grant her moments of solitude.
-Persephone, taken while gathering flowers with her nymphs, became queen of the underworld, spending part of each year with her husband and returning to the surface only in Spring- when grain and wildflowers reappear and during her absence in winter the land is desolate.
+According to one myth, the first poppy sprang from her tears, and as they fell upon the earth, they were created to soothe her sorrows and grant her moments of solitude.
+Persephone was taken while gathering flowers with her nymphs; she became queen of the underworld, spending part of each year with her husband and returning to the surface only in Spring- when grain and wildflowers reappear and during her absence in winter, when the land is desolate.

 Another tale tells of Demeter’s mortal lover, a beautiful Athenian youth named Mekron.
 As he lay dying, she transformed him into a poppy to preserve him.
 This flower, containing narcotic seeds, symbolises both sleep and death- a tender gesture of remembrance woven into the fabric of myth.